-Fastly offers several levels of cache purging.
+Fastly provides several levels of cache purging.
 You can purge something as small as a single URL via the "Purge URL" command or as large as all content under a service via the "Purge All" command.
 You can also selectively purge content via key-based purging using the "Purge Key" command.
+We also provide a purging feature called Soft Purge that allows you to mark content as outdated (stale) instead of permanently deleting it from Fastly's caches.